wilcobry/blog/_posts/2024-11-04-Webscraping.md

 title:  "House Hunters: Webscraping Edition"
 date:   2024-11-03
 description: Buying a house is no easy task!
 With hundreds of houses available, it becomes difficult to sift through all the many options.
 But with just a few lines of code we can turn overwhelming pages of data into a clean, curated data set of housing information!
-image: "/assets/img/househeader.jpg"
+image: "/assets/img/image5.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---

 <p class="intro"><span class="dropcap">W</span>hen I get bored, online shopping is a common hobby -- and house shopping has become a recent favorite.
 My husband and I want to buy a house once we graduate so we like to look at the options that are available in the region.
 The problem: about 95% of the houses we scroll through are way out of our budget or not what we are looking for.
 As an aspiring data scientist, the obvious solution to any problem is code!
-This post will dive into scraping and cleaning housing data to better understand the housing market in the region.
+This post will dive into scraping and cleaning housing data to better understand the housing market in the region.</p>

 ## Goals of the Webscraper
 As a first-time prospective home buyer, one of the biggest questions we have is knowing if the house is really worth what it says it is.
 Luckily, with the webscraper we are going to build, we will be able to create a data frame that filters to houses in our price range and calculate the average square footage and common features of the houses in this range.